verilator/verilator/docs/guide/simulating.rst

 With :vlopt:`--coverage` or :vlopt:`--coverage-line`, Verilator will
 automatically add coverage analysis at each code flow change point (e.g. at branches).
-At each such branch a unique counter is incremented.
+At each such branch an unique counter is incremented.
 At the end of a test, the counters along with the filename and line number corresponding to each counter are written into the coverage file.